bryanwsebaraj/MealsWithFriends_backend/README.md

 # Meals With Friends

 Backend of a novel application to match users based on various preferences/university and generate a convenient time/location to meet for a meal.
-Built with Go, Gorilla Mux, GORM, and MongoDB.
+Built with Go, Gorilla Mux, GORM, and Postgresql.
 Codebase adhears to standard [Go project layout](https://github.com/golang-standards/project-layout)

 ## Features